-Under section 93 of the Education Act 1989 ("Education Act"), every state school must have a Board of Trustees.
-State primary and secondary schools are controlled and managed by their Boards of Trustees: section 75 of the Education Act.
-Under section 75, except to the extent that any enactment or the general law of New Zealand provides otherwise, a school's Board has complete discretion to control the management of the school as it thinks fit.
-Grants are paid out of public money to Boards for the purpose of administering their schools: section 79 of the Education Act.
+- 4. Under s 93 of the Education Act 1989 ("Education Act"), every state school must have a Board of Trustees.
+State primary and secondary schools are controlled and managed by their Boards of Trustees.
+A school's Board must perform its functions and exercise its powers so every student at the school can attain their highest possible standard in educational achievement: s 75(1) of the Education Act.
+Under s 75(2), except to the extent that any enactment or the general law of New Zealand provides otherwise, a school's Board has complete discretion to control the management of the school as it thinks fit.
+Grants are paid out of public money to Boards for the purpose of administering their schools: s 79 of the Education Act. - 5.
+The Private Schools Conditional Integration Act 1975 ("PSCI Act") enables private schools originally established to provide education with a special character to become part of the state system of education as an integrated

-The Private Schools Conditional Integration Act 1975 ("PSCI Act") enables private schools originally established to provide education with a special character to become part of the state system of education as an integrated school.
-As with other state schools, an integrated school's controlling authority is its Board of Trustees: section 25(5) of the PSCI Act.
+- school.
+As with other state schools, an integrated school's controlling authority is its Board of Trustees: s 25(5) of the PSCI Act. - 6.
 Every Board must have a written charter.
-The purpose of the charter is to establish the missions, aims, objectives, directions and targets of the school Board that will give effect to the Government's national education guidelines and the Board's priorities: section 61 of the Education Act.

-The effect of a school charter is that it is an undertaking by the Board to the Minister of Education to take all reasonable steps to ensure the school is managed, organised, and administered for the purposes set out in the school charter and the school, its students, and community achieve the aims and objectives set out in the school charter: section 63 of the Education Act.
-A school charter will not take effect if the Secretary for Education determines it is inconsistent with the Education Act or the national administration guidelines: section 63A of the Education Act.

-The national education guidelines are defined in section 60 of the Education Act as being:
+The purpose of the charter is to establish the missions, aims, objectives, directions and targets of the school Board that will give effect to the Government's national education guidelines and the Board's priorities: s 61 of the Education Act. - 7.
+The effect of a school charter is that it is an undertaking by the Board to the Minister of Education to take all reasonable steps to ensure the school is managed, organised and administered for the purposes set out in the school charter and the school, its students and community achieve the aims and objectives set out in the school charter: s 63 of the Education Act.
+A school charter will not take effect if the Secretary for Education determines it is inconsistent with the Education Act or the national administration guidelines: s 63A of the Education Act. - 8.
+The national education guidelines are defined in s 60 of the Education Act as being:

-all the national education goals, foundation curriculum policy statements, national curriculum statements, national standards and national administration guidelines, for the time being in force under section 60A of this Act:
+all the national education goals, foundation curriculum policy statements, national curriculum statements, national standards, and national administration guidelines, for the time being in force under section 60A